|1. If I need to communicate with the court, how should I proceed? |

 Requests for continuance are not favored.
-Persons requesting a continuance shall file a motion with the Clerk of Court and serve it on opposing parties stating with particularity the reason the request is being made and a proposed date for rescheduling.
-If the moving party also requests a continuance of other deadlines in the case, the party shall so specify in the motion.
-In addition, a copy of the request should be hand delivered or sent by fax to the court and opposing counsel/pro se litigant.
+Persons requesting a continuance must file a motion with the Clerk of Court and serve it on opposing parties stating with particularity the reason the request is being made and including the additional information required by the Local Rules.
+If the moving party also requests a continuance of other deadlines in the case, the party must so specify in the motion.
+In addition, a copy of the request should be hand delivered or sent by e-mail to the court and opposing counsel/pro se litigant.
 In an extreme emergency, the party may call the Judge's judicial assistant before filing a motion to continue and request an expedited hearing.
-Attorneys should assume a motion to continue a proceeding or deadline will not be granted and shall continue their preparation while the motion to continue is pending.
+Attorneys should assume a motion to continue a proceeding or deadline will not be granted and should continue their preparation while the motion to continue is pending.

 4. If I need to have a motion set for hearing, what procedure should I follow?

-Parties requesting a hearing shall so indicate on the motion or memorandum as required by Local Rule 7.
-The Judge will decide whether or not to grant a hearing, but in nearly every case, the Judge will schedule a hearing upon request.
-Parties requesting a hearing on short notice shall contact the Judge's judicial assistant, Diane, at 319-286-2330.
+Parties requesting a hearing must so indicate on the motion or memorandum as required by the Local Rules.
+The Judge will decide whether or not to grant a hearing.
+Parties requesting a hearing on short notice must contact the Judge's judicial assistant at 319-286-2330.

 5. How can I get an expedited ruling or hearing?

-For any matter on which an expedited ruling or hearing is necessary, please follow Local Rule 7.j which requires the request for expeditious handling be noted in the caption of the pleading or motion.
-The party making the expedited request shall also hand-deliver a copy of the expedited motion and memorandum of law in support thereof or the pleading to the chambers of the Judge.
+For any matter on which an expedited ruling or hearing is necessary, please follow the Local Rules, which requires the request for expeditious handling be noted in the caption of the pleading or motion.
+The party making the expedited request must also hand-deliver or e-mail a copy of the expedited motion and memorandum of law in support thereof or the pleading to the chambers of the Judge.

 6. What do I have to do to get a settlement conference scheduled?
 Who will conduct the settlement conference?
 What are the requirements?

 Parties are encouraged to attempt to settle their dispute without involvement of the court.
-However, to schedule a settlement conference with the court, the parties shall contact U.S. Magistrate Judge Jon S. Scoles at 319-286-2340.
+However, to schedule a settlement conference with the court, the parties should contact the U.S. Magistrate Judge assigned to the case.
 A copy of the form Settlement Conference Order is attached.

 7. How do I get a trial date?